annotatedtmg/annotatedtmg/tmg/nfj.md

 And if I knew how to form the words \\
 I would ask you what you'd come for

-But as the sun rises over Columbia \\
+But as the sun rises over Colombia \\
 I know we're done for \\
-Yeah, as the sun rises over Columbia \\
+Yeah, as the sun rises over Colombia \\
 I know we're done for \\
-As the sun rises over Columbia \\
+As the sun rises over Colombia \\
 I know we're done for

 [^bogotaseries]: